Frequently Asked Questions

 Research and documentation: There have been a number of NGO and academic research papers produced on this issue.
 The organization WHRIN provides an online database of these, as well as documenting human rights abuses resulting from witchcraft accusations around the world.

 SCWA: SCWA’s specific aim is to encourage and support churches to respond positively and in a non–abusive manner to the issue of child witchcraft accusations.
 We recognize that churches are both the source of much of this abuse but that many also work to end it, and we recognize the importance of engaging with churches as a means to influence the behaviour of communities.
 Currently, we are working with a group of church leaders in DRC to develop and pilot a training tool for churches.
 We are working with a group of theologians, including a number of African theologians, to develop theological resources which underpin positive action on child witchcraft accusations.
 We are developing links with Nigerian and Togolese church leaders and organisations in order to motivate them to tackle the issue of witchcraft accusations against children and to bring about a change in harmful beliefs, attitudes and practices in their churches and communities.
-We are developing an online toolkit of resources and a training model which church leaders can use to support positive responses to child witchcraft accusations.
+We have developed an effective resource which church leaders can use to support positive responses to child witchcraft accusations, and are adding associated resources to our online resource hub.

 FAQ 9: What else needs to be done to end this abuse?